 Main attractions include the Nagoya Castle and the Nagoya TV Tower.
 If you have an interest in cars, you can also check out the Toyota Museum.
 Alternatively, you can go for a walking tour of Nagoya for a quick overview.

-- If you are making multiple intercity trips or if your trip also includes Tokyo, consider buying a JR Pass.
-A one-way bullet train ride from Tokyo to Kanazawa for example, already costs over 14,000 Yen or almost half the price of a 7-day JR pass.
-A round-trip (plus access to the local JR city trains) almost equates to the cost of the pass so it would be wise to get one if you are going to a few places around the island, especially if your trip to Central Japan involves starting/ending in cities like Tokyo.
+- If you are making multiple intercity trips or if your trip also includes Tokyo, consider buying a JR Hokuriku Arch Pass.
+A one-way bullet train ride from Tokyo to Kanazawa for example, already costs over 14,000 Yen or more than half the cost of the pass.
+A round-trip (plus access to the local JR city trains) exceeds the cost of the pass so it would be wise to get one if you are going to a few places around the island, especially if your trip to Central Japan involves starting/ending in cities like Tokyo.

 - If you decide to come during winter, do take note that some key areas such as the Ogimachi viewing deck at Shirakawa-go is closed whenever there is heavy snowfall so you may not get the panoramic view you envisioned.

 Where to Stay in Kanazawa, Takayama and Nagoya

 Kanazawa – I stayed in Hotel MyStays Kanazawa Castle.
 Despite the name, the hotel is actually not close to Kanazawa Castle although it’s still very convenient as it’s only an 8 minute walk to the train station.
 Rooms are small but comfortable with full amenities (even comes with a tub!).
 Most importantly, the hotel is very new.
 Rates are usually well below $100.

 Takayama – I stayed at Rickshaw Inn which is located in the city center – in between the train station and the old town.
 You get tatami style rooms at a very reasonable price and breakfast is optional.
 Alternatively, check out Hotel Wood Takayama, a traditional-style hotel located in the old town itself or if you prioritize proximity to transport links, you can consider Residence Hotel which is only a short walk from Takayama Station.